frink-okn/graph-descriptions/dream-kg/classes/SdohService.md

     any_of:
     - range: sdoh_Audience
     - range: sdoh_CategoryCode
+  sdoh_hoursAvailable:
+    name: sdoh_hoursAvailable
+    description: TODO -- tell the world what this slot (predicate) describes.
+    todos:
+    - TODO -- Todos for this slot go here
+    - or you can delete the todos
+    - if you think the class is perfect.
+    comments:
+    - 609 occurrences with subject type sdoh_Service and object type sdoh_OpeningHoursSpecification.
+    examples:
+    - value: dreamkg:service/5181712996761600 sdoh:hoursAvailable dreamkg:service/hours/tuesday/5181712996761600
+    from_schema: dream-kg
+    rank: 1000
+    slot_uri: sdoh:hoursAvailable
+    alias: sdoh_hoursAvailable
+    owner: sdoh_Service
+    domain_of:
+    - sdoh_Service
+    range: sdoh_OpeningHoursSpecification
   sdoh_availableChannel:
     name: sdoh_availableChannel
     description: TODO -- tell the world what this slot (predicate) describes.